JakeMoralez/FlectoneWeb/pulse/en/docs/message/contact/unsign/index.md

 # Removing Signature

-The signature is removed by **Left Click** on a grindstone if the player holds an item with a signature in the **main hand**.
+The signature is removed by **Left Click** on a grindstone if the player holds an item with a signature in the **main hand**
 ![unsign](/unsign.gif)

 ::: info NOTE
-A player can only remove their own signature.
+A player can only remove their own signature
 :::

 [//]: # (message.yml)